Massachusetts sailor who died at Pearl Harbor accounted for

 The Defense POW/MIA Accounting Agency said Friday that Electrician's Mate 3rd Class Roman Sadlowski, of Pittsfield, was identified in December.

 The 21-year-old Sadlowski was on the crew of the battleship USS Oklahoma, which was struck by multiple torpedoes during the Dec.
-7, 1941 attack and quickly capsized, taking with it the lives of 429 sailors.
+7, 1941, attack and quickly capsized, with 429 deaths.

-Although the remains of many crewmen were recovered, most including Sadlowski, could not be positively identified and were buried on Hawaii.
+The remains of many crewmen were recovered.
+Most, including Sadlowski, could not be positively identified and were buried on Hawaii.

 Many of those remains were exhumed in 2015 for additional analysis.